 A healthy mind will thrive in a healthy body.
 Always be careful if you’re experimenting with potions, infusions, essential oils or other products.
 Keep in mind that no amount of magical practice is a substitute for proper medical care.
 If you believe you have a serious health problem, or if you have any questions regarding your health or a medical condition, you should promptly consult your physician or other healthcare provider.
 Use the WebMD Symptom Checker for a quick online diagnosis.

 Find a collection of Witch protection spells at Spells8.com: Protection Spells: Rituals & White Magic Recipes

 When doing a spiritual cleanse, certain herbs are burned like incense.
 The smoke is used in order to purify oneself, feel protected and blessed.
 It can also be used to offer and give thanks, to protect places or people.

 Live plants can also be hanged or placed in the home to attract good fortune.

 While these symbols have various origins and meanings, Wiccans attach their own personal significance to them and all can be used as symbols of power and protection in your Craft.
 Keep watching to learn how to bless an amulet or pendant with a Wiccan consecration ritual.

 How to Protect Yourself Before a Ritual

 Usually, circles of protection are created before invoking spirits or external forces.
 If you are a beginner, don’t worry about casting a circle of protection every time you cast a spell.
-Do it when you need extra focus, control, or protection.
-Especially when you know you will be working with forces that are beyond your control, the circle will channel and enhance the energy that is generated within itself.
+Do it when you need extra focus or protection.
+If you know you will be working with elemental energies, forces that are beyond your control, the circle will channel and ground.

 Circles of Protection